Carnegie Mellon University

 Residential Experience

-Students will be housed in residence halls that are typically used for Carnegie Mellon first-year undergraduate students.
-Each building is staffed with a team of Resident Advisors (RAs) and a managing Community Advisor (CA).
-Together, they are responsible for creating community and shaping the lived experience.
-These current Carnegie Mellon undergraduate students or recent CMU grads are selected through an intensive application and interview process.
-Prior to the arrival of the students, our residential staff receives robust training that gives them the tools needed to bolster a safe, inclusive, and supportive residential experience.
-Training includes (but is not limited to) conflict resolution, environment inclusivity, programming, supervision, and emergency response.
+The Pre-College residential experience allows students the opportunity to begin to build life skills for success in college and beyond.
+Students are housed in residence halls typically used for Carnegie Mellon first-year undergraduate students.
+Each building is staffed with a team of current Carnegie Mellon undergraduate students serving as Resident Advisors (RAs) and a managing Community Advisor (CA).
+Our residential staff is selected through an intensive application and interview process and receives robust training providing them with the tools needed to bolster a safe, inclusive, and supportive residential experience.

 Housing

 Washers and dryers are available in each of the dorms at no charge.
-Detergent and any other laundry supplies are not supplied.
+Detergent and all other laundry supplies including bathroom cleaning supplies (semi-private and private bathrooms) are not supplied.

 Housing Options

-Students who are admitted to a Pre-College program will have the opportunity during the enrollment process to share their housing preferences related to their lifestyle including sleep habits, wake-up schedule, and organizational preferences.
+Students who are admitted to a Pre-College program will have the opportunity during the enrollment process to express their housing preferences related to living habits and preferences.
 Students are typically assigned to a double room with another student from their academic program and with similar housing preferences.

-Carnegie Mellon’s Pre-College Programs strive to provide a comfortable and safe housing environment for all students, including students who prefer gender-inclusive housing.
-Gender-inclusive housing has a limited capacity.
+Carnegie Mellon’s Pre-College Programs strive to provide a comfortable and safe housing environment for all students, including students who prefer to reside on a queer community housing floor.
+Queer community housing floors have limited capacity.

 Students will be informed of their housing assignment and roommate contact information in mid-June.

-The Pre-College gender-inclusive housing is open to any student, but specifically designed for students who are LGBTQ+, trans/nonbinary, and those exploring gender identity.
-Residents who indicate they prefer gender-inclusive housing when completing their housing preferences in the student portal will be assigned together on a floor within the designated floor community.
-Generally, the gender-inclusive housing will be located in a building with semi-suite style rooms/bathrooms.
+Pre-College queer community housing is open to any student, but specifically designed for students who are LGBTQ+, trans/nonbinary, and those exploring gender identity.
+Residents who indicate they prefer queer community housing when completing their housing preferences in the student portal will be assigned together on a floor within the designated floor community.
+Generally, the queer community housing will be located in a building with semi-suite style rooms/bathrooms.
 In semi-suite style bathrooms, students share their bathroom with their roommate and two other students in an adjacent room.

 Dining